Restoring Non-LDT Backup Data to an LDT GuardPoint

 If the backup was performed with the Apply Key effect, the backup files are in clear text.
-Simply restore the clear text files to the CTE-LDT GuardPoint with the Apply Key effect.
+Simply restore the clear text files to the LDT GuardPoint with the Apply Key effect.
 All files will be encrypted with the versioned key.

 Note